 Big Data with No Thinking

-Cleaning our my screen captures I found this grab that was good for a rant.
-Nearly 2 years ago I converted my Business Week subscription from print to digital for my iPad.
-Appearntly the non-digital side of Business Week was not aware of my transition.
+Cleaning out my screen capture folder, I found this grab that was perfect for a rant on the problems with poorly managed data.
+Nearly two years ago, I converted my Business Week subscription from print to digital for my iPad.
+It seems the non-digital side of Business Week was not aware of my transition, sending me multiple offers to subscribe and clearly testing multiple price points.

 big_data_no_thought

-In a single day I receivied 3 offers from them for the print version of the magazine.
+In a single day, I received three offers from them for the print version of the magazine.

 Offer 1 – 26 Issues for $20